NASA-AMMOS/AIT-Core/README.md

 Getting Started
 ---------------

+You can read through the [Getting Started page](https://github.jpl.nasa.gov/pages/bliss/bliss-core/getting_started.html) for instruction on how to install BLISS Core.

 You can read through the [new project getting started page](https://github.jpl.nasa.gov/pages/bliss/bliss-core/project_setup.html) for instructions on how to use BLISS on your next project.